dilumdarshana/react-concepts/basics/README.md

   -  useRef: Can make reference to DOM elements without HTML query selector like document.getElementById(..)
   -  useTransition: Can make expensive executions low priority
   -  useDeferredValue: Replication for debounce
+  -  useMemo: To memorise the complex calculations
+  -  useLayoutEffect:
   -  useId: To generate random ID

 - Custom hooks: